Automattic/newspack-development-environment/README.md

 If you don’t, install from https://www.vagrantup.com/downloads.html.
 (Download the file appropriate to your system and follow the instructions after).

+## Reboot

+As recommended by the [VVV documentation](https://varyingvagrantvagrants.org/docs/en-US/installation/software-requirements/):

+> _"If you don’t reboot your machine after installing/updating Vagrant and VirtualBox, there can be networking issues.
+A full power cycle will ensure all components are fully installed and loaded"_.

+reboot your computer now, and then come back to continue.

 # Setup the Newspack Dev Environment

 ## Setup VVV